abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ## What's New with ABP Framework 7.2?

 In this section, I will introduce some major features released in this version.
-Here is a brief list of titles explained in the next sections:
+Here is a brief list of the titles that will be explained in the next sections:

 * Grouping of Navigation Menu Items
 * Introducing the `BlazorWebAssemblyCurrentApplicationConfigurationCacheResetService`